Select Page

 History

 The French were one of the first groups of Europeans to live and explore western Canada.
-This was because of their interest in making money in the fur trade.
-Many of the French voyageurs, married First Nations women and their children were known as Métis.
+French immigrants made the voyage from France to Canada because they wanted to make money from the fur trade.

 An Illustrated world map highlights the countries of Canada and France.